Chinwendu20/Hello-world/README.md

 ### Continous deployment

 The codebase is deployed to heroku.
 Access to the heroku application for deployment was made possible using heroku api keys, heroku account's email address and heroku application's name.
+I made use of akhileshns/heroku-deploy@v3.12.12 for this.

 ## Security vulnerabilities in my approach
 Possible security vulnerabilities are: